 Kerokook Stove No. 5 is in Catalog 27 circa 1923.
 The silent burner includes a conical chamber with two air holes; the orifice is in the bottom of the cone.
 The burner design is for gasoline; the fount capacity is about 1 quart.
 This stove is in John Stendahl’s collection.

-The American Gas Machine Co., Albert Lea, Minnesota, made this Model 20 gasoline fueled stove with a coil burner, circa 1918.
-The fount is pressurized by the burning alcohol above.
+The American Gas Machine Co., Albert Lea, Minnesota, made this Model 20 Jiffy Kook gasoline fueled stove with a coil burner, circa 1918.
+The fount is initially pressurized by warming the fount with the heat of your hand around it once it is filled about 2/3rds with gasoline (Michael Hawks).
 This stove, in Steve Parker’s collection, came with the metal container.

 AGM Kampkook No. 1 stove appears in AGM Catalog 32, circa 1926.
 The cooking surface on this stove, in Bill Ryno’s collection, is 10″ x 17.5.”
 The tank holds 1 quart of gasoline, enough to operate both burners for 3 hours.
 With cast iron burners, the stove weighs 11 pounds.